cse110-fa22-group13/cse110-fa22-group13/admin/team.md

 <br/> <br/>

-# Any values that we thick are important
+# Any values that we think are important